ivandotv/tinga/README.md

+# Tinga

+Small browser logging module with the ability to send logs to the remote endpoint

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/ivandotv/tinga/Test)
 ![Codecov](https://img.shields.io/codecov/c/gh/ivandotv/tinga)
 [![GitHub license](https://img.shields.io/github/license/ivandotv/tinga)](https://github.com/ivandotv/tinga/blob/main/LICENSE)

-# Tinga - browser logging module

 Small (~1.1KB) logging module primarily for the browser.
 It has a few logging levels that can be enabled and disabled at runtime.
 It also can automatically send the logs to a remote server (by default it uses `navigator.sendBeacon`).